HarvardPL/formulog/docs/01_language_basics.md

 ### External input relations

-It is possible to specify that an input relation is enumerated externally in (tab-separated) CSV files by annotating an input relation declaration with `@external`, as in
+It is possible to specify that an input relation is enumerated externally in TSV files by annotating an input relation declaration with `@external`, as in

 ```
 @external